 5. Visit the museums

-The Phoenix Airport Museum has set up several exhibitions throughout the airport, highlighting area culture and history.
+The Phoenix Airport Museum has set up several exhibitions throughout the airport, highlighting the area’s culture and history.
 Terminal 3 and Terminal 4 feature paintings, fabrics, storytelling, sculptures, and more from local artists.

 6. Sightseeing

-Tired of killing time in the airport?
+Layover SightseeingAre you tired of killing time in the airport?
 Head out and explore the bustling metropolis of Phoenix.
-Sky Harbor Airport is located in the middle of it all, just minutes from downtown Phoenix, Scottsdale, and Tempe, home to Arizona State University.
+Sky Harbor Airport is just minutes from downtown Phoenix, Scottsdale, and Tempe, home to Arizona State University.
 Due to travel times to and from the airport, we only recommend this option if you have at least 6 hours before your next flight.

 For speedy service, hop on the PHX Sky Train and switch to the Valley Metro Rail to reach downtown Phoenix, where you can visit top museums like the Heard, the Phoenix Art Museum, and the Musical Instrument Museum.
 Taxis and airport shuttles are available to get to other nearby destinations.
 Old Town Scottsdale is perfect for strolling, shopping, and getting a bite to eat.
-The Desert Botanical Garden, in Tempe, is a perfect place to get in touch with nature without going too far.
+The Desert Botanical Garden in Tempe is an ideal place to get in touch with nature without going too far.
 Craving some adrenaline?
 Hike Camelback Mountain or hit the Echo Canyon Trail.

 However your spend your layover, be sure to leave plenty of time to get back to the airport and catch your next flight.